Today's Articles

 Following several jobs as a waiter at resorts and servant for prominent families, Fields became a butler for Alonzo B. Cornell, Governor of New York, from 1880 to 1882.
 Continuing to educate himself, Fields began reading law in preparation for a legal career.
 Although intending to study at Yale Law School, Cornell convinced him to enroll at Cornell University, founded by Cornell's father, Ezra Cornell.
 In 1887, Fields enrolled in the inaugural class of Cornell Law School, graduating in 1890 and having authored a thesis titled Trial by Jury.

 Fields returned to Hampton, Virginia, to practice law with his older brother.
-Although he lost his sight in 1896, he became a leading lawyer in the area with a large law practice of both white and Black clients, and he was active in several community organizations.
+Although he lost his sight in 1896, he became a leading lawyer in the area with a large law practice of white and Black clients and was active in several community organizations.
 Fields married Sarah "Sallie" Haws Baker on November 28, 1892, with whom he had two children.
 Their son died in infancy, but their daughter, Inez C. Fields, became the second Black woman admitted to the Massachusetts Bar and worked for William H. Lewis.

 She was the third Black woman admitted to the Virginia State Bar and worked for her father's practice.
 They were possibly the first Black father-daughter team to practice law in Virginia.
 George Fields died at the Dixie Hospital in Hampton on August 19, 1932.